How Organizations Actually Operate Determines Performance

 Performance rarely erodes because leaders lack effort.
 It erodes when operating discipline weakens.

-When decision rights blur, accountability varies, incentives misalign, and enforcement becomes inconsistent, execution becomes personality-dependent.
+When decision rights blur, accountability varies, priorities and incentives misalign, and standards become inconsistent, execution becomes personality-dependent.

-I work with CEOs to strengthen operating discipline so execution remains predictable as organizations grow more complex.
+I work with CEOs to strengthen operating discipline so execution remains repeatable as organizations grow more complex.

 Perspective shaped by three decades as a corporate leader and entrepreneur.